DigitalCampus/django-oppia/docs/training/content_dev/02_quiz.rst

 At the end of this session, participants will be able to:

+* Create a quiz for OppiaMobile
+* Create a baseline/pre-test

 Activities
 -------------

-* How Moodle is used for OppiaMobile
-* How to access a course and turn editing on
-* Basic course structure, levels of activities and how they get represented when exported to Oppia
-* Refer to guidelines for course structure
+* Review of previous session, any questions/queries

+* Adding pre-test quizzes/assessments

 Follow up and preparation for next session
 -------------------------------------------------------